Topological entropy of Hamiltonian diffeomorphisms: a persistence homology and Floer theory perspective

-In the next theorem we are concerned with (uniformly) \emph{hyperbolic} invariant sets and we refer the reader to, e.g., \cite[Sect.\ 6]{KH} for the definition and a detailed discussion.
+In the next theorem we are concerned with (uniformly) \emph{hyperbolic} invariant sets.
+Recall that an invariant set $K\subset M$ is said to be hyperbolic if for some Riemannian metric on $M$ there exist positive constants $\lambda_- < 1 < \lambda_+$ and a splitting $T_xM=E^-_x\oplus E^+_x$ for every $x\in K$, invariant under $D\varphi$, such that

+for all $x\in K$.
+We refer the reader to, e.g., \cite[Sect.\ 6]{KH} for a detailed discussion of hyperbolicity.
 Here such sets are required to be compact by definition.

-\begin{TheoremX} Let $\varphi\colon M\to M$ be a Hamiltonian diffeomorphism of a closed monotone symplectic manifold $M$ and let $K\subset M$ be a hyperbolic subset.
+\begin{TheoremX} Let $\varphi\colon M\to M$ be a Hamiltonian diffeomorphism of a closed monotone symplectic manifold $M$ and let $K\subset M$ be a hyperbolic invariant subset.
 Then

 \end{TheoremX}

 The key to the proof of this theorem is the fact that a Floer trajectory $u$ asymptotic to a periodic orbit $x$ of any period with $x(0)\in K$ must have energy bounded away from zero by a certain constant $\eps_K>0$ independent of $u$; see Proposition \ref{prop:energy}.
 The proof of the proposition is based on the Crossing Energy Theorem, \cite[Thm.\ 6.1]{GG:PR}, and the Anosov Closing Lemma, \cite[Thm.\ 6.4.15]{KH}.
 In contrast with other results of this paper, it would be sufficient in Theorem \ref{thm:B} to assume that $\varphi$ is only $C^2$-smooth.